Bali Plans To Reopen Borders Even Earlier With A New 'Bali Bubble'

 “Considering that Bali is a major tourist destination, it is necessary to take immediate and prompt steps to restore travel to the island and all key destinations in the country.”
 Ni Wayan Giri Adnyani, Secretary to the Ministry, has said.

 While this is great news for the tourist mecca, don’t book your tickets yet!
-Strict Australian restrictions could mean we are at the mercy of our own border control, with reports that international travel could remain off-limits until 2023.
+Our government is yet to confirm the proposed on the bubble, and strict Australian restrictions could mean we are at the mercy of our own border control, with reports that international travel could remain off-limits until 2023.

 Beaches Now Open To Heartbroken Surfers